 Safety on Kerala's Roads

 In a state known for its diverse and dynamic road conditions, ensuring the competency of drivers is paramount.
 The eye test acts as a preventive measure, mitigating potential risks associated with poor vision.
 By incorporating this requirement into the licensing process, Kerala aims to cultivate a culture of responsible and safe driving, fostering an environment where road users can navigate with confidence and reduce the likelihood of accidents caused by impaired vision.
+Great news for Patek Philippe fans looking for deals!
+Snag a fake Patek Philippe watch at a bargain price!

 Conclusion